Veneto Banca gives mandate to sell Banca Intermobiliare stake

-MILAN Dec 4 Italy's Veneto Banca said on Wednesday it had given a mandate to sell its controlling stake in Banca Intermobiliare as part of measures to strengthen its capital base.
+MILAN Italy's Veneto Banca said on Wednesday it had given a mandate to sell its controlling stake in Banca Intermobiliare (BIM.MI) as part of measures to strengthen its capital base.

 In a statement the regional lender said it expected the sale to add around 100 basis points to its common equity tier 1 capital ratio (CET 1).

-Veneto Banca is one of 15 Italian banks that will be closely scrutinised by the European Central Bank in its health check on the sector next year.
+Veneto Banca is one of 15 Italian banks that will be closely scrutinized by the European Central Bank in its health check on the sector next year.

 The small Italian lender also said it had started procedures to convert a 350 million euro ($474.48 million) bond into shares, a move that would add about 135 basis points to its CET 1 ratio.